Gap junction: Neurons

 An important feature of astrocytes is their high expression levels of the gap junction proteins connexin 30 (Cx30) and connexin 43 (Cx43).
 These proteins play crucial roles in regulating brain homeostasis through potassium buffering, intercellular communication, and nutrient transport.
 Connexins typically form gap junction channels that allow direct intercellular communication between astrocytes.
 However, they can also form hemichannels that facilitate the exchange of ions and molecules with the extracellular space.

+The electrical role of the astrocyte gap junction was identified in 2016.
+A strong electrical coupling among gap junctionally coupled astrocytes confers an isopotentiality to astrocyte syncytial networks, termed astrocyte syncytial isopotentility.
+Functionally, syncytial isopotentiality prevents passive tracking of astrocyte membrane potential (Vm) to variations in potassium equilibrium (Ek), which is constantly altered by extracellular potassium fluctuations, thereby maintaining a sustained driving force (Vm-Ek) for potassium clearance.

 Studies have highlighted channel-independent functions of connexins, involving intracellular signaling, protein interactions, and cell adhesion.
 Specifically, Cx30 has been shown to regulate the insertion of astroglial processes into synaptic clefts, which controls the efficacy of glutamate clearance.
 This, in turn, affects the synaptic strength and long-term plasticity of excitatory terminals, indicating a significant role in modulating synaptic transmission.
 Levels of Cx30 regulate synaptic glutamate concentration, hippocampal excitatory synaptic strength, plasticity, and memory.
 Astroglial networks have a physiologically optimized size to appropriately regulate neuronal functions.

 Cx30 is not limited to regulating excitatory synaptic transmission but also plays a crucial role in inhibitory synaptic regulation and broader neuronal network activities.
 This highlights the importance of connexins in maintaining the intricate balance required for proper brain function.